 4. Some clients seem to be eating very little most of the time, but it is the “unusual” occurrences that tend to be the problem.

 The two vacations over the last year, where they eat much more than usual, are enough to cancel out all the good work at home.

 Just think, if you gain 1 pound every time you go away, and you go away three times a year, that’s 3 pounds a year more you will be carrying (and an extra stone after 5 years).

 These people can easily fool themselves into thinking “I am so careful about what I eat” and yet there is a clear reason for why they are gaining weight.

 So what’s the take-home message from this?

-1. Keeping track of exactly what you eat (a food diary)
+1. Keep track of exactly what you eat (with a food diary)

 2. Getting someone to look at your food diary.